itplr-kosit/validator/docs/api.md

 1. [StrictRelativeResolvingStrategy.java](https://github.com/itplr-kosit/validator/tree/master/src/main/java/de/kosit/validationtool/impl/xml/StrictRelativeResolvingStrategy.java)
 which is the **default**, prevents known XML attacks and only allows loading from a specific local repository location
 1. [StrictLocalResolvingStrategy.java](https://github.com/itplr-kosit/validator/tree/master/src/main/java/de/kosit/validationtool/impl/xml/StrictLocalResolvingStrategy.java)
-which opens the first to load resource from local location
+which opens the first to load resource from local locations
 1. [RemoteResolvingStrategy.java](https://github.com/itplr-kosit/validator/tree/master/src/main/java/de/kosit/validationtool/impl/xml/RemoteResolvingStrategy.java)
-which opens the first to load resource also from remote locations via http and https
+which further opens the second to load resources also from remote locations via http and https

-You can configure usage of one of this implemenations via
+You can configure usage of one of this implemenations using the `ResolvingMode` via

 ````java
 Conifuguration config = Configuration.load(URI.create("myscenarios.xml"))